 Now, let's talk about pricing.
 While QuickBooks will almost certainly meet all of your accounting needs, it's going to cost you—even for the most basic plan.
 Wave, on the other hand, offers its core invoicing and accounting features for free.
 But we all know there's no such thing as a free lunch, so what's the catch?
 Wave takes a small percentage plus a fixed rate out of every online payment processed by the platform.
 Considering that most payment processors and accounting apps that accept payments will charge you a fee to process credit card and ACH payments, you really do get the accounting features for free.

-If you're not sold on Wave by now, you might be once you connect Wave with Zapier to integrate it with the rest of the apps you use.
+If you're not sold on Wave by now, you might be once you connect Wave with Zapier to integrate it with the rest of the apps you use so you can automate all your accounting workflows.
 Learn more about how to automate Wave, or try these pre-made workflows.

 Zapier is the leader in workflow automation—integrating with thousands of apps from partners like Google, Salesforce, and Microsoft.
 Use interfaces, data tables, and logic to build secure, automated systems for your business-critical workflows across your organization's technology stack.
 Learn more.